lucasmotta/dploy/README.md

 * Default: `none`

 The **include** parameter is similar to the **exclude**.
 But instead of an array, it expects an object.
-The **key** of your object is what *GPLOY* is gonna search locally and the **value** of your object is the path of the remote server.
+The **key** of your object is what *DPLOY* is gonna search locally and the **value** of your object is the path of the remote server.
 Again you can also target individual files or multiple using [glob](https://github.com/isaacs/minimatch) on the key of your object.

 ```
 include: